DanyalAndriano/nlp_project/README.md

 Sentiment & Text Features
 -------------------------------
 The `ratings`, `unsupervised sentiment scores` - from Amazon Comprehend, Textblob and VaderSentiment - as well as `text features` were combined as inputs to various models.
-Oversampling, undersampling and class-weights were all used to try and better balance the predictions.
+A pipeline was used to test numerous models and resampling techniques (oversampling, undersampling and class-weights) to find the best performing model.
+Prediction of the minority class is particularly important, as this is a cost-sensitive classification problem (i.e., misclassifying mixed sentiment is costly and carries business risks).

 <img src="https://github.com/DanyalAndriano/nlp_project/blob/master/graphics/resampling_pipeline.png" width="750">